Hippotherapy - Healing Children with Horses

 It was so interesting I couldn’t put the book down.
 The book is "Hope Rising" by Kim Meeder, and apparently there was a movie made based on her book, which I hope to see.

 About the Book

-When she and her husband started the ranch it was little more than a dust bowl and the amount of physical work itself is astonishing.
-She was orphaned at a young age as her father shot her mother, then himself.
+When Kim and her husband started the ranch it was little more than a dust bowl, and the amount of physical work is astonishing.
+She was orphaned at a young age, as her father shot her mother, then himself.
 I’m sure experiencing this degree of trauma is what gave her such a big heart to rescue wounded and ill treated horses, then wounded and sick children.

 Hippotherapy : What is Hippotherapy?

 The North American Riding for the Handicapped Association has accredited some 700 therapeutic riding centers.
 Therapeutic riding is supervised recreational riding for people with disabilities.

 Therapeutic riding influences the whole person and the effect on all of the body’s systems can be quite profound.
 The typical staff at a ranch consists of medical professionals, such as physical therapists, occupational therapists and speech therapists who have special training in equine therapy, and for mental health social workers and psychologists also work in this field.

 Therapists are licensed to do this type of work.
 Some examples of patients that typically seek this therapy are those with developmental disorders, neuromuscular disabilities or skeletal impairments.

 This therapy has been successfully used for patients with autism, cerebral palsy, head injuries, stroke, spinal cord injury, behavioral disorders and psychiatric disorders.

 St Louis Participates in Hippotherapy & Cerebral Palsy Study at Washington University